mikelawrence/WiFi-Septic-Controller/code/README.md

 ```

 Septic Status can be one of the following:
+* "Overtemp Alarm On" - The SSR temperature is too high and the effluent pump has been turned off.
+The pump will come back on when the temperature has dropped 15 C. Most likely the effluent pump is drawing too much current or the SSR is failing.
 * "Tank High Alarm On" - The top float in the tank is on.
 Most likely the effluent pump is not working.
 * "Air Pump Alarm On" - The air compressor is not producing any air pressure.
 * "Bleach Alarm On" -  Bleach level is low.